plausible/analytics/README.md

 Our managed hosting can save a substantial amount of developer time and resources.
 For most sites this ends up being the best value option and the revenue goes to funding the maintenance and further development of Plausible.
 So you’ll be supporting open source software and getting a great service!

-### Can Plausible Analytics be self-hosted?
+### Can CDN Analytics be self-hosted?

-Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics) and we have a free as in beer [Plausible Analytics Self-Hosted](https://plausible.io/self-hosted-web-analytics) solution.
+Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics) and we have a free as in beer [CDN Analytics Self-Hosted](https://plausible.io/self-hosted-web-analytics) solution.
 It’s exactly the same product as our Cloud solution with a less frequent release schedule (think of it as a long term support release).

 Bug fixes and new features are released to the cloud version several times per week.
 Features are battle-tested in the cloud which allows us to fix any bugs before the general self-hosted release.
 Every six months we combine all the changes into a new self-hosted release.